LINES OF AUTHORITY

 In depositions, the Green View people admitted that they had looked for dead trees, but they explained that the county employees were responsible for removal of hazards like that.
 At least one deponent might have even denounced the plaintiff as a “young whippersnapper.”

-The young whippersnapper was, to use a legal term, whippersnapped.
+The young whippersnapper was, to use an obscure legal term, whippersnapped.
 The court ruled that neither Green View’s contract with the county nor the job descriptions for its workers included any duty to inspect the trees or warn of their dangers.
 The county employees — who were immune from suit (just in case you are wondering why the old folks at Green View were being picked on to begin with) — all agreed that it was the county’s duty to inspect trees and warn of dangers.

 Senior citizens humor aside, it is this kind of litigation — and the legal fees Green View undoubtedly had to shoulder to defend an action for which there was no factual basis — that drives beneficial programs like this one (intended to provide meaningful work and activity for seniors) out of business.
 While an injury like the one the plaintiff suffered was lamentable, the reason branches fall in summer storms is fairly well understood.